silitics/rugpi/www/docs/getting-started.md

 ./run-bakery help
 ```

-On a non-`arm64` system, you need to configure [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) to emulate `arm64`.
+On a non-`arm64` system, you need to configure [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) to emulate `arm64` (analogously for `armhf`).
-The easiest way to do so, and as we are already using Docker, is by running the following command:
+The easiest way to do so, and as we are already using Docker anyway, is by running the following command:

 ```shell
 docker run --privileged --rm tonistiigi/binfmt --install arm64
 ```

-Building an image is generally achieved by the commend:
+Building an image is then generally achieved by the commend:

 ```shell
 ./run-bakery bake image <image name> build/image.img